microsoft/DirectXTK/Readme.txt

 Visual Studio 3D Starter Kit .CMO files and legacy DirectX SDK .SDKMESH files.
 It is an implementation of a mesh renderer similar to the XNA Game Studio Model, ModelMesh, ModelMeshPart design.

-NOTE: Currently Model only supports rigid models.
-Support for animation, skinning, and frame hierarchy is not yet implemented.
+NOTE: Support for loading keyframe animations is not yet included.

 A Model consists of one or more ModelMesh instances.
 The ModelMesh instances can be shared by multiple instances of Model.
 A ModelMesh instance consists of one or more ModelMeshPart instances.